 The Slowboat Team

 Laura Domela—Laura was born in Anchorage, Alaska, grew up in So.
-California, and now lives in Portland, Oregon.
-She’s traveled the Inside Passage to Alaska twice (spending ~5 month stretches exploring BC and SE Alaska two years in a row), and spends much the winter months cruising around the San Juan Islands, Gulf Islands, and Puget Sound.
-Laura is a photographer (www.domela.com) and avid traveler.
-She created the Riveted blog in 2005 while traveling the US and Canada in an Airstream travel trailer, and has been photographing and writing about her travels ever since.
+California, and now resides in Portland, Oregon (when not on Airship, her Nordic Tug 42).
+She’s cruised the Inside Passage to Alaska many times, and spends summers mainly in SE Alaska.
+She has circumnavigated Vancouver Island several times, and spends much of the winter months cruising the San Juan Islands, Gulf Islands, and Puget Sound.
+Laura is a professional artist/photographer (www.domela.com) and avid traveler.
+She created her first blog, Riveted, in 2005 while traveling the US and Canada in an Airstream travel trailer, and has been photographing and writing about her travels ever since.
 She’s most excited about inspiring other people to craft the lives they wish for.
-She can be reached at firstname.lastname@example.org.
+She can be reached at [email protected].